Integrating Your Hound

 Using crates should always be a positive experience – never punish a dog by putting them in a crate – this is their safe haven and they should not be disturbed while in their crate by anyone in the family, especially children.

 Make introductions slowly.
 Avoid overwhelming your dog with people and other dogs.
-Watch closely and mover her away from uneasy or scary situations.
+Watch closely and move her away from uneasy or scary situations.
 You may wish to start gradually, on a leash and keep interactions gentle and positive with lots of treats and praise.

 Slowly expand the area that they can roam in.
 Use baby gates and closed doors to block off a small part of your home as needed.